Research data policy

 We believe that a structured approach to data management results in better quality data that is ready to deposit for further sharing.

-From 19 April 2011, ESRC applicants who plan to generate data from their research, must submit a data management plan as part of their Je-S application.
+ESRC applicants who plan to generate data from their research must submit a data management plan as part of their Je-S application.

-Applicants should refer to the policy document below as well as the ESRC Research Funding Guide.
+Applicants should refer to our Research Data Policy as well as our Research Funding Guide.

-These changes will not affect existing ESRC investments, or applications submitted before 19 April 2011.
+These changes will not affect applications submitted before 19 April 2011.
 However, we encourage all investments generating data to introduce a robust data management plan, if one is not already in place.

 - ESRC Research Data Policy (2010) (PDF, 116Kb)